#PukkaPositivity: Simple steps to support your health and wellbeing this January

-The liver is the major organ of detoxification.
+The liver is the largest organ in the body.
 Bitter foods such as green tea, lemons and turmeric can help the body do its job more effectively, as can herbs such as spirulina, chlorella and wheatgrass juice found in Pukka's Clean Greens powder.

 Drink more water

-Drinking plenty of water is essential for a detox.
+Drinking plenty of water is essential for our bodies.
 Hot water in particular strengthens our digestion and is a great cleanser.
 Think of washing up: if you have a greasy plate and you use cold water, the fat will simply congeal.
 However, if you use warm water, the grease will melt away.

 Drink this freely throughout the day, ideally with dunk of a soothing organic herbal teabag such as Feel New tea.